exponea/exponea-ios-sdk/Documentation/PUSH.md

 There are three ways of how you can integrate rich push notifications with your application:

-1. Using `ExponeaSDKNotifications` framework in notification service extension and automatic push tracking enabled when configuring `ExponeaSDK` in your application. *(easiest option)*
+1. Using `ExponeaSDKNotifications` framework in notification service and content extension and automatic push tracking enabled when configuring `ExponeaSDK` in your application. *(easiest option)*
 2. Using `ExponeaSDKNotifications` framework in notification service extension and handling push tracking manually in your app *(quick rich push implementation with custom handling)*
 3. Handling everything manually *(total freedom, but lots of extra work)*